You’ve just purchased advertising and you need to provide an image or have one created. How important is the creative and copy you use? Very!

 4. Proportion and resolution

 Always keep in mind the final size of your ad.
 If you are advertising in print, keep in mind that you’ll need to send a larger, high-resolution file.
-You don’t want your ad to appear pixilated or distorted.
+You don’t want your ad to appear pixelated or distorted.
 Graphic designers cannot fix a low resolution, poor quality image.
 Also, if your ad is smaller or will appear online, keep that in mind too.
 Don’t submit an image with a text overlay that won’t be able to be read in the final publication.
 And, if you use a product image in your ad, make sure it’s large enough to be visible.

 For instance, a 125 x 125-pixel button ad is a fairly standard online ad size.
 But, it is relatively small, too small for much text.
 You don’t want your ad to be difficult to read, or it will be passed right over because people won’t know what it’s trying to offer.

 You’ll want your online ad to load quickly and not bog down the website it’s placed on.
 So, online ads can and should be a lower resolution such as 72dpi.
-If you have questions, you can ask a designer for help, or be sure to ask your advertising venue for a proof before your ad is published publically.
+If you have questions, you can ask a designer for help, or be sure to ask your advertising venue for a proof before your ad is published publicly.

 5. Making the advertisement